BRING YOUR FAMILY

 If your spouse or common-law partner and/or any dependent children would like to accompany you to Canada, they are advised to apply for a work permit, study permit, or visitor visa at the same time that you apply for your study permit.

-Accompanying spouses or common-law partners of full-time international students are eligible for an open work permit, which means they do not need a job offer or a Labour Market Impact Assessment from Service Canada.
+Accompanying spouses or common-law partners of full-time international students may be eligible for an open work permit, which means they do not need a job offer or a Labour Market Impact Assessment (LMIA) from Service Canada.

 Your spouse or common-law partner may be eligible for a work permit if:

-- you are a full-time student at an authorized post-secondary institution and
+- you are a full-time student at attending a designated learning institution (DLI) like SFU

 Your spouse or common-law partner may submit an application for an open work permit together with your study permit application.
 Alternatively, if you are already in Canada as a student and your spouse now wishes to join you here, they may apply for a work permit before travelling to Canada.

-US citizens and other temporary resident visa exempt individuals are eligible to apply for a work permit at the border or through a Canadian Consulate.
+US citizens and other temporary resident visa exempt individuals are eligible to apply for a work permit upon entering Canada at the border or through a Canadian Consulate.
 Please contact an International Student Advisor, Immigration Specialist if you have questions about how to apply.

 If your spouse or common-law partner has already entered Canada as a visitor and now wishes to extend their stay in Canada and/or apply for a work permit, please refer to Extend your family members' documents.